“Should I Go On a Second Date?”

 5. How did you feel when it was time to say goodbye?

 At the end of a date, there’s usually an emotional response.
-It can be excitement if things went well, disappointment if they didn’t go as expected, or just neutral because the date felt average.
+It can be excitement if things went well or disappointment if they didn’t.
+Or you just feel neutral because the date was average.
 Take note of how you felt when it was time to say goodbye.
 Could you have kept talking for hours?
 Did you feel happy to have met this person?
 If the date was unexpectedly extended by an hour just as you were saying goodbye, would you have been excited or reluctant to stay longer?

 Using a theoretical scenario like that can help to focus your mind on how you truly feel about someone.
 If you felt disappointed at the thought of saying goodbye, it’s a good sign.
 On the flip side, if you were relieved to leave the date, it can indicate that there isn’t enough of a connection to warrant a second date.